janhoy/solr-clients/dotnet/solr-client-official/README.md

-# SolrClient - the C# library for the v2 API
+# ApacheSolr - the C# library for the v2 API

 OpenAPI spec for Solr's v2 API endpoints